 There’s no fee to enter Antigua’s Indian Town National Park.
 More information on the National Parks of Antigua is here.

-Visit or Volunteer at The Antigua Donkey Sanctuary
+10. Visit or Volunteer at The Antigua Donkey Sanctuary

 It’s here that you’ll find up to 150 donkeys being cared for – it’s also possible to volunteer here in return for your housing (check out details on WorkAway).

 If you’d just like to visit, there is no entrance fee, but your donation will keep the donkeys fed and housed.
-You’ll find the Antigua Donkey Sanctuary near Bethesda and it’s open Monday through Saturday from 1000 until 1600.
+You’ll find the Antigua Donkey Sanctuary near Bethesda and it’s open Monday through Saturday from 10:00 until 16:00.

-Take an Antiguan Cooking Class in Antigua
+11. Take an Antiguan Cooking Class in Antigua

 Check availability with Nicole and book here – this really is the best Antigua Food and Drink Experience

-Drink a Rum Punch in Antigua
+12. Drink a Rum Punch in Antigua

 You’ll find two rums distilled on the island of Antigua (but no distillery that you can go and visit).
 The Antiguan Rums are Cavalier and English Harbour.
 You can buy them in most of the supermarkets and stores around the island quite easily.
-Mix with the equally easily available fruit punch mix and enjoy responsibly!
+Mix with the readily available fruit punch mix and enjoy responsibly!
 Rum Punch in Antigua is a great way to experience a bit of local fun.

-Drink Wadadli Beer in Antigua
+13. Drink Wadadli Beer in Antigua

 Wadadli is the traditional name for the island of Antigua.
-And Wadadli is the name of Antiguan beer.
+And Wadadli is the name of an Antiguan beer.
 You’ll find these dark green bottles of beer everywhere.
 Wadadli Beer is 4.8% and comes in 250ml (8.5 fluid ounces) bottles.
 You’ll pay a variety of prices for the beer.
 You’ll pay EC$4.25 for a cold beer in Billy’s supermarket, and EC$3.75 for a warm one.
 Epicurean charges EC$3.75 regardless of whether it’s cold or not.
 Ana’s on Dickenson’s beach charges EC$10 or EC$12 (we were charged both!).
 Wadadli Beer is the BEST of refreshing Antigua drinks.

-Visit Antigua’s Forts
+14. Visit Antigua’s Forts

 The Caribbean is littered with the remains of colonial-era forts.
 Some, like the magnificent Brimstone Hill Fortress on St Lucia, are magnificent and have received restoration and funding.
 Antigua’s forts are a little more rundown but still worth visiting.
 The best two forts in Antigua to visit are Fort James and Fort Barrington

-If you’d like to visit some of Antigua’s forts and get a little exercise along the way, why not take this Bike, Kayak, Hike Tour – an awesome way to see the country and get some fresh air too!
+If you’d like to visit some of Antigua’s forts and get a little exercise along the way, why not take this Bike, Kayak, Hike Tour – an awesome way to see the island and get some fresh air too!

 Fort James, Antigua